 At that time, as a teenager, I remember thinking to myself that I did not want to do that job ever again.
 As soon as I got another job lined up, I was out of there.
 My fast food career lasted about 3 months.
 I was so happy to move on to an office job where I'd file and type and make coffee and water the plants.
 I even remember having the thought that high schools should make kids do mandatory time working in a fast food restaurant as a motivational tool to encourage them to further their education so they don't end up flipping burgers and mopping dining room floors.

 Fifteen percent is customary.
-It's what I give for average service.
-If service is outstanding, I give twenty percent and sometimes even a little more than that.
+It's what I give for minimal service.
+If service is good, I give twenty percent and sometimes even a little more than that if it's exceptional.
 As you grow up and are in the position where you're expected to leave a tip, please be generous.
 Sure, you'll be working hard for your money, but so are they.
 And it's not just food service staff that you need to leave tips to.
 Don't forget hotel housekeepers, bellhops, tour guides and bartenders (when you're ordering those kiddie cocktails!!!)